kr1surb4n/react_skits/react_backend_front_graphql_apollo/backend/README.md

 This backed has been ported to be exact as the backend used for the frontend tutorial.

 About the example Prism schema.
-The IDs are defined as UUID ver 4.
-This is an overkill for such a database and a solution.
-This is an example for using the globally universal id.
+The IDs for User and the Link are defined as UUID ver 4.
+In terms of SQL db it is not ok, a plain string as an id.
+For an example it is ok.
+Postgresql has uuid() type.
+Mysql will use varchar.
+Sqlite has TEXT.
+In terms of graphql this is an example for using the globally universal id.